-- Network Integration Rate (NT-20)
+- Network Integration Rate (NT-22)

-- Point-to-Point Rate (PTP-20)
+- Point-to-Point Rate (PTP-22)

-- Formula Power Transmission Rate (FPT-20.1)
+- Formula Power Transmission Rate (FPT-22.1)

-- Southern Intertie Point-to-Point Rate (IS-20)
+- Southern Intertie Point-to-Point Rate (IS-22)

-- Scheduling, Control, and Dispatch Rate (ACS-20)
+- Scheduling, System Control, and Dispatch Rate (ACS-22)

-- Utility Delivery Rate (GRSPs Section II.
-A. 1. b.)
+- Utility Delivery Rate (GRSPs Section II.A.1.b.)

-- Montana Intertie Rate (IM-20)
+- Montana Intertie Rate (IM-22)

-1. CALCULATIONS FOR THE TRANSMISSION FRP SURCHARGE
+1. TRANSMISSION FRP SURCHARGE AMOUNT

-At the beginning of each fiscal year of the rate period (that is, each "applicable year"), BPA will calculate Accumulated Calibrated Net Revenue for Transmission (Transmission ACNR) for the fiscal year preceding the applicable year.
-If Transmission ACNR is less than the Transmission FRP Surcharge Threshold for that applicable year by at least \$5 million, the Transmission FRP Surcharge will trigger, and a rate increase will go into effect for the period of December 1 through September 30 of the applicable year.
+At the beginning of each fiscal year of the rate period (that is, each "applicable year"), BPA will calculate financial reserves available for risk that are attributed to Transmission Services (Transmission RFR) as of the end of the fiscal year preceding the applicable year.
+Based on the calculations below, a Transmission FRP Surcharge may trigger, resulting in a rate increase that will go into effect for the period of December 1 through September 30 of the applicable year.